 Click here for an overview of the University General Education (GenEd) Curriculum.

-Click here for information about meeting GenEd requirements with Transfer credits.
+Click here and here for information about meeting GenEd requirements with Transfer credits.

 *TUJ began GenEd for both new freshmen and new transfers in Fall 2009.
 However, due to availability of GenEd course offerings for the 2009-2010 academic year TUJ students were permitted to use core courses to meet GenEd Breath areas (Arts, US Society, World Society, Human Behavior, Race and Diversity, and Science and Technology).